 - Embrace dietary habits like eating a portion of nuts daily and eat good fats like avocados and healthy oils on a regular basis.

-Flexitarians switch off from some form of vegetarian dietary approach with occasional days that include meat.
+- Flexitarian: predominantly vegetarian dietary approach with occasional meals that include meat

-Some people make a commitment to refrain from eating red meat and to just eat poultry or white meats in order to take a first step towards some form of vegetarian diet, or simply to improve the health profile of their diet since red and white meats contain saturated fats.
-It is important to note that you should include certain foods to help improve your HDL.
+Some people make a commitment to refrain from eating red meat and just eat poultry or white meats in order to take a first step towards some form of vegetarian diet, or simply to improve their diet (since red and white meats are often high in saturated fats).
+It is important to note that you should include certain foods to help improve your HDL level.

-A Morbidity and Mortality Report just published** finds that nearly half Americans eligible for medications to lower cholesterol are not taking them, and these individuals who are at risk for heart disease and stroke are also not choosing to modify their lifestyle.The takeaway message is actually quite inspirational.
-Diet and exercise can help you to achieve a healthier weight, an improved cholesterol profile, and help to reduce your risk of CAD and heart disease.** It can also improve your health, even if you’ve been diagnosed with heart disease.
+Diet and exercise can help you to achieve a healthier weight, an improved cholesterol profile, and help to reduce your risk of heart disease.
+It can also improve your health, even if you’ve been diagnosed with heart disease.
 Make sure that you track and consume enough protein from your non-meat sources.